 In case you've been living under an asteroid, the real Space Force is a new branch of the Armed Forces dedicated to, er, space.
 According to Popular Mechanics, Netflix began submitting applications for 'Space Force' in January 2019, long before the US Department of Defence.
 As a result, Netflix, whose parody series premiered on 29 May, now own rights to the official Space Force logo (below) in Europe, Australia, and Mexico and more.

 Conversely, the US government merely owns a pending application for rights to the logo in the US itself.
-Just goes to show it's not just the quality of your logo that matters (even if its one of the best logos of all time) – rights are equally important.
+Just goes to show it's not just the quality of your logo that matters (even if its one of the best logos of all time) – rights are equally important (UPDATE: for more galactic logo fun, see the US intelligence office logo that appears to feature a UFO)

 In practice, this might not be a huge issue for the American government – US copyright law allows duplicate trademarks to coexist, as long as they're in "completely unrelated" fields.
 Nobody is likely to confuse a comedy show about a Space Force with an actual Space Force.